It started with a Slack message from my supervisor.

 “Can we have a meeting tomorrow morning?”

-In bed, I spoke to my wife about my fears in the dark.
+In bed, in the dark, I spoke to my wife about my fears.
 We both tried to downplay our worries.

-The word through the office grapevine was that the retrenchment exercise was wrapping up.
-Everyone who survived so far was probably going to stay on.
+Anyway, the word through the office grapevine was that the retrenchment exercise was wrapping up.
+Everyone who survived thus far was probably going to be safe.

-The next day’s meeting would most likely be to reassure remaining employees after the turmoil of retrenchment week and shore up morale.
-I should be fine, I consoled myself.
+The next day’s meeting would most likely be to reassure remaining employees and shore up morale

 Spoiler alert: Nope.

 Pivot: a startup buzzword that masks harsh truths, for example, “the company is moving towards a new direction.”
 Read: Sorry, we don’t need you anymore.